gcalmettes/reveal.js-d3/README.md

         // or is a very resource-intensive task or there is no need to
         // retrieve the last state of the visualization).
         runLastState: true, // true/false, default: true

-        // Specifies if iframes (that host the visualization) have to be kept
-        // on the slide once the slide is not active anymore (e.g.: navigating
-        // to next slide).
-If true, the current visualization will be kept
-        // active so that its state will be the one displayed if we navigate
-        // back to the slide.
-This is false by default, as it can be the source
-        // of performance issues if complex visualizations (e.g. force layout)
-        // are displayed and kept in the background.
-        // Also, see the runLastState option as a simpler less
-        // resource-demanding alternative.
-        keepIframe: false // true/false, default: false

         // This will prefix the path attributes of the source html paths with the given path.
         // (by default "src" if set to true or with the specified path if string)